VincentMcLoughlin/attention-translator/README.md

 python venv/Scripts/activate
 ```

-You can install the packages using:
+You can then install the packages using:

 ```
 pip install -r requirements